-Non-Executive Directors with materially significant, pecuniary or business relationship with the Company
+Non-Executive Directors with materially significant, pecuniary or business relationship with the Company is not to be construed to have any material association with the Company.

 Except for the sitting fees and commission payable to the Non-Executive Directors annually in accordance with the applicable laws and with the approval of the shareholders, there is no pecuniary or business relationship between the Non-Executive Directors and the Company.